newjersey/navigator.business.nj.gov/web/roadmaps/tasks/spray-paint-booth-permit-auto-body-repair.md

 * Wetlands, Existing Flood Hazard Areas: related to potential disturbances caused by your business
 * Right to Know: due to what is being stored on the site

-Find out if you are eligible for a spray paint booth permit termination.
+Find out if you are eligible for a `spray paint booth permit termination|spray-paint-booth-termination`